Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and

 2. Have your side dishes already to go.

 Cold meat isn’t as good as the stuff coming hot off the grill.
 That means you need to be ready to eat when you BBQ is.

 Make sure your summer salads and other side dishes can be made a little in advance and have them ready.
 The grill cooks quicker than you think.

 And yes, the human serving grill duty may get a little antsy if you don’t have everything else READY, so you’ll do yourselves a little interpersonal relationship favor if you make sure the sides are ready.
-There’s a grilling tip even our grandmothers knew something about.
+It’s one of those BBQ ideas even our grandmothers knew something about.

 And yes, it’s okay to buy side dishes at the grocery store deli if you don’t have time to make them yourself, but trust me when I say that this old fashioned macaroni salad is cheaper and better than what you’ll find in the deli counter.

 3. Brush the grill with an oil with a high smoke point.

 Here’s one of those BBQ ideas that people often forget: You grease a pan when you bake; be sure to oil the grill when you cook out.
 This will prevent meat from sticking to the grill rack and allow you to cook, flip, cook, eat more quickly.

 Use a high smoke point oil like avocado oil to avoid too much smoke from burning oil.

 4. Choose quick cooking ingredients.

 For a really quick dinner, choose quicker cooking proteins.
 This is one of those BBQ ideas you might not be mindful of, but it makes a difference.
 Fish, shrimp, chicken tenders, kabobs, and hamburgers all cook relatively quickly and are usually already portion-sized.

 If you’ve got a tri-tip roast but not as much time as a roast would take to cut, cut it into steaks.
 When it comes to quick dinners, what you choose to cook is just as important as how you cook it.

 5. Use a meat thermometer.